daveabrock/daveabrock.github.io/_posts/2020-08-31-how-to-not-hate-javascript.markdown

 date: "2020-09-02"
 title: "How To Not Hate JavaScript"
 tags: [javascript]
-share-img: /assets/img/not-hate-javascript.png
+image: /assets/img/not-hate-javascript.png
-subtitle: Let's improve our relationship with JavaScript by reinforcing some core concepts.
+description: Let's improve our relationship with JavaScript by reinforcing some core concepts.
 ---

 "I hate JavaScript."